This article will discuss the following topics:

 - A neurological exam, which will help to detect nervous system problems that may be causing difficulties with thinking and behavior

-- And a neuropsychological test, which help to establish the extent of the difficulties, to track changes in the person’s cognitive abilities, and to assess the person’s preserved abilities, which are all vital for proper treatment
+- And a neuropsychological test, which can help establish the extent of the difficulties, track changes in the person’s cognitive abilities, and assess the person’s preserved abilities, which are all vital for proper treatment

 Tests can help the doctor learn whether dementia is caused by a treatable condition.
-Even for those types of dementia that cannot be reversed, knowing the type of dementia a person has can help the doctor prescribe medicines or other treatments that may improve mood and behavior, and help the family members in charge of looking after the patient, and hopefully provide long-term improvements in quality of life for all concerned.
+Even for those types of dementia that cannot be reversed, knowing the type of dementia a person has can help the doctor prescribe medicines or other treatments that may improve mood and behavior, and help the family members looking after the person, and hopefully provide long-term improvements in quality of life for all concerned.

-Alzheimer’s is tough enough on everyone concerned without us having to brace the disease on our own and without proper help.
-The best course of action, at the first hint of cognitive difficulties, is to take the loved one to their primary physician with the view to be referred to a specialist once the primary physician concurs with the likelihood, or even just a strong probability, of dementia.
+Alzheimer’s and other types of dementia can be tough enough on everyone concerned without us having to brace the disease on our own and without proper help and guidance.
+The best course of action, at the first hint of cognitive difficulties, is to take your loved one to their primary physician with the plan to be referred to a specialist once the primary physician concurs with the likelihood, or even just a strong probability, of dementia.
+If it is a dementia diagnosis, the most important thing to remember is that you are not in this alone.